malav097/cloudflare-zabbix/README.md

 cloudflare_token = 7evfset01f1324156378b24d922a287e908ph
 ```

-The Zabbix user must be a 'Zabbix Super Admin' type of user
+The Zabbix user must be a `Zabbix Super Admin` type of user